It’s confession time. I was a bit of a late-comer to Instagram.

 Instagram has a variety of interesting built-in filters that can really bring your images to life.

-If you like using Instagram filters, you can apply them using MavSocial’s Mav2Go app.
+If you like using Instagram filters, you can apply them using the MavSocial Mobile App, available on iOS and Android.
 In the app you can also crop and filter, adjust contrast, brightness, focus and saturation plus add text overlays.

 #5 Feature photos of people